Can Dogs Eat Pork Bones Safely?

 But, if you think your dog may have eaten a pork bone and is showing signs of discomfort or pain (crying/whining/vomiting), it’s essential to seek veterinary care as soon as possible.

-A trip to your veterinarian will help them assess whether an obstruction needs to be removed or if surgery may be necessary.
-Sometimes these pieces can get stuck along the way and result in intestinal blockages.
+A trip to your veterinarian will help them assess whether an obstruction needs removal or surgery may be necessary.
+Sometimes, these pieces can get stuck along the way, resulting in intestinal blockages.

-You should always follow up with your vet within 24 hours of this diagnosis for reassurance or further instruction.
+You should always follow up with your vet for reassurance or further instruction within 24 hours of this diagnosis.

 Can dogs eat pork bones safely?
 Once you’ve ruled out any potential complications, it’s safe for them to ingest cooked pork bones.